Sedlec Ossuary: In media

 In the documentary Long Way Round, Ewan McGregor and Charley Boorman stop to see this church.
 Dan Cruickshank also views the church in his Adventures in Architecture.

 The ossuary is a major plot device in the John Connolly novel The Black Angel.

 The ossuary is used as a location for the Dungeons & Dragons movie and the movie Blood & Chocolate.

+In April 2002, German author Jason Dark featured the ossuary in issue 1240 Das Knochenkreuz of his long-running dime novel series Geisterjäger John Sinclair.
+Spanish artist Vicente Ballestar depicted the chapel's monstrance of bones on the novel's cover.

 The ossuary was featured in Ripley's Believe it or Not and is described by Cara Seymour in the final scene of the film Adaptation.

 The ossuary influenced Dr. Satan's lair in the Rob Zombie film House of 1000 Corpses.

 The ossuary appeared on two versions of The Amazing Race: The Amazing Race Australia 1 and HaMerotz LaMillion 2.

+The bone chandelier was featured on the cover and in the music video for the single "Schwarzer Sarg" by Japanese group Yōsei Teikoku.

 A photograph of the chapel's interior was also used as the cover art for the 1998 album Nightwork, by Swedish progressive black metal band Diabolical Masquerade.

+In the game Kingdom Come: Deliverance II, Henry, the player character, goes to the ossuary and arranges the bones into pyramids.
+The ossuary is presented as almost empty and in disarray.
+It also features the blind monk of the legend, whom they called Morticius.